 In Linville NC, chestnut bark was used as shingles for siding many of the houses in this community.
 This was a traditional Appalachian building technique, and many buildings survive today, including the beautiful All Saints Episcopal Church, in which the entire building- beams, rafters and siding, was made of chestnut in the 1910s.
 Unfortunately today, 100 years later, there is no more chestnut wood left, so Tulip Poplar bark has become a substitute, but it does not have the rot-resistance of chestnut.

 Tannin is extracted from the wood for use in the tanning industry for dyeing silk and leather and in the production of varnish and other products.
 The wood was finely ground and the tannin leached from the wood by soaking in water.
 This traditional industry was common in the mountains of northern Italy, but is declining due to the use of substitute materials.

 The Greek father of pharmacology Dioscourides and the Roman Galen reported on the medicinal qualities of chestnut.

-Chestnut leaves have up to 95% tannin and high amounts of Vitamin K. Teas made from the leaves are a cure for respiratory diseases such as whooping cough, and mixed with thyme makes a powerful medicinal syrup that is used to treat cough, diarrhea, backache and intoxication.
+Chestnut leaves have up to 95% tannin and high amounts of Vitamin K. Teas made from the leaves are a cure for respiratory diseases such as whooping cough.
+Mixed with thyme, the combination makes a powerful medicinal syrup that is used to treat cough, diarrhea, backache, and intoxication.